saskim98/MixtureAnalysis/README.md

-A Comparison of Statistical Methods for Studying Interactions of Chemical Mixtures
+Title: A Comparison of Statistical Methods for Studying Interactions of Chemical Mixtures

 Main code : nPesticideF.f